 Ryan’s Case for Smiles

 Sewing group which engages children in creating personalized pillowcases.

-Police and security staff at MGH partner with pediatric patients on the inpatient units to engage in fun interactive activities.
+Police and security staff at Mass General partner with pediatric patients on the inpatient units to engage in fun, interactive activities.

 Magical Miss Amy comes monthly dressed as favorite Disney princesses, as she enchants pediatric patients on the inpatient units.

 Child Life volunteers support and provide play opportunities for our inpatient population.
 For additional information, please refer to the volunteer web page.

 Specially trained volunteers offer nurturing and comfort to our youngest population.
 For additional information, please refer to the volunteer web page.

 Pet therapy, music therapy, art therapy, massage, acupuncture and clown therapy.

 John Hancock Child Life and Wellness Program Internship